 Why Criminal Law?

 This is an easy answer for Michael.
 It’s about individual rights and fairness.
 He is a tenacious defender of the Bill of Rights.
 “Our founders were worried about day-to-day government encroaching on people’s lives and taking their freedoms away.”
 As a college student, Michael saw a few peers’ promising futures rerouted by seemingly innocuous laws and apathetic legal representation.
-“I like helping people like that.
+“I want to help people like that.
 I may sometimes care more about their situation than they do.
 But maybe they need that.”
 This attitude underlies the tenet of Michael’s practice: Treat every case with equal urgency and dedication.
 “The courthouse is the one place where everybody is supposed to get a fair shot.
 Regardless.
 And that’s exactly how it should be.
 It’s my job to help people who really need it.”
 Even with a busy practice, Michael takes on more court-appointed cases than he should, for this very reason.

 Why Nichols Zauzig?

 “Like it or not, if you’re charged with a serious crime, you need to have resources available.
 And we have those.
 We have the staff and capability to handle a big case.”
 That means having the time, research, contacts and experts a client needs when facing serious consequences.
 What also matters to Michael is the quality and work ethic of the firm’s attorneys and leadership.
 At Nichols Zauzig, “I respect what they’ve accomplished and how they run their business.”